Anusara School of Hatha Yoga

-Anusara School of Hatha Yoga, also known as Anusara Yoga (In Hindi:अनुसार योग) is the successor of a modern school of hatha yoga founded by American-born yoga teacher John Friend in 1997.
+Anusara School of Hatha Yoga, also known as Anusara Yoga (अनुसार योग) is the successor of a modern school of hatha yoga founded as Anusara, Inc. by American yoga teacher John Friend in 1997.
 Friend derived his style from the Iyengar style of yoga and reintroduced elements of Hindu spirituality into a more health-oriented Western approach to Yoga.
+The school changed its name in 2012 after a scandal and Friend's departure.